-This kris panjang from Sumatra has a long wooden scabbard of fine-grained, honey-coloured, lustrous wood.
+This kris panjang from Sumatra or possibly Kelantan on the Malay Peninsula, has a long wooden scabbard of fine-grained, honey-coloured, lustrous wood.
 The top of the hilt has a separate piece of wood that is similarly lustrous and shaped like a boat’s keel.

 The blade is thin, long, straight and double edged.
 It comes to a fine point, and is of damascened iron.